omgnetwork/ruby-sdk/README.md

 OmiseGO is a Ruby SDK meant to communicate with an OmiseGO eWallet setup.

+For more details about the web API being wrapped by this SDK, take a look at the [OpenAPI Specification](https://ewallet.demo.omisego.io/api/docs.ui).
+You are free to use that web API directly if you prefer, this SDK is only provided as a convenient way to make those HTTP calls and return Ruby objects as responses.

 ## Installation

 Add this line to your application's Gemfile: